|Saturday, 18 February 2023|

 Of the new melodies of 1543, which in all probability were composed by Guillaume Franc, 16 we find back in the 1562 edition, either in their original form or slightly improved.
 They were the Psalms 18, 23, 32, 33, 37, 43, 50, 72, 79, 86, 91, 107, 118, 128, 138, the melody of the Ten Commandments and the Song of Simeon.
 Probability is not yet proof, therefore, we must leave the problem of attribution of these melodies to Franc open.
 What happened to the psalms of Calvin as they appeared in "La Forme des Prières"?
 They were all replaced by verses written by Marot.
 This could only be done, if not on the instigation of Calvin, then certainly with the permission of the Reformer.
 Certain similarities in the versification can only be coincidental.
 For proof that Marot kept Calvin's versification in mind, the first line of Psalm 91, the form of which is the same in both rhymings, is often given.

 Since the publication of the monumental book, "Clement Marot et le Psautier Huguenot” (Paris, 1878-'79) by Orentin Douen it has become customary to portray Marot, the "gracious man of the world" as the victim of Calvin, the "gloomy recluse".
 Nothing like that appears from contemporary documents.
-The fact that Calvin came between him and the Council of which he asked [awkward translation: intervened with the Council on Marot’s behalf, asking] "to render him some goods" in exchange for which Marot "would strive with all his might to complete the psalms of David", implicitly shows the praise for Marot's talents and his willingness.
+The fact that Calvin came between him and the Council of which he asked [awkward translation from the French; should be: intervened with the Council on Marot’s behalf, asking] "to render him some goods" in exchange for which Marot "would strive with all his might to complete the psalms of David", implicitly shows the praise for Marot's talents and his willingness.
 The Council answered: "that he must have patience" This only shows that the city was in dire financial straits, and not that there was any animosity towards the poet.
 It is significant that Calvin deliberated to entrust all the 150 psalms to Marot.

 Marot leaves Geneva at the end of 1545[=1543].
 Guillaume Franc follows him soon, because he could not live on his meager salary.
 At that moment we meet for the first time the name LOYS BOURGEOYS, de PARIS, CHANTRE (Louis Bourgeois, of Paris, Precentor).
 The post formerly held by Franc is now divided between Guillaume Fabri and the newly arrived Loys Bourgeois: "to teach the children how to sing the psalms in church".
 Seeing that Fabri's work was not satisfactory, Bourgeois, "who was more suitable than he", became responsible for it from August 3rd on.
 From that date he fulfilled his duty skillfully and regularly, which may be concluded from the absence of any complaints in the Council's records.
 During his Geneva years Bourgeois composed psalm settings for amateurs.
 They were printed in Lyon by the Brothers Beringen (1547) who were equipped to do such printing, and not as it has been argued, to escape from Calvin's anathema !

 For his students Bourgeois designed a musical primer entitled "Le droict chemin de musique" (The Right Road to Music) (1550).
 With the arrival of Theodore de Beza in October of 1548 a new phase in the completion of the Psalter begins.
 Although we do not know the precise date, the funeral oration of Caspar Laurent makes it clear that the above date is correct.
 By chance, it is said [= nice legend, but no factual evidence], Calvin discovered a rhyming of Psalm 16 on Beza's table - the first psalm [i.e. in numerical order] which Marot had not yet arranged.
 Beza himself confirms the role which Calvin played in it: "On the urgings of the great Dr. John Calvin, I have completed the rhyming of the psalm in French verses, begun by Clement Marot, undisputed prince of the French poets of his time".
 The first information about dates we can find in the preface to "Abraham Sacrifiant" (Abraham's Sacrifice [a play written by Beza]) dated October 1, 1550, in which Beza announces that after his drama he "hopes to continue with the rhyming of the psalms which at the moment I am working on."
 We do not know how fast or slow Beza worked; what we do know is that Calvin becomes impatient and insists that the psalms be sent to him, so that they can be set to music.
 As far as Bourgeois is concerned, he asked council for "a little wheat for the improvement of psalm singing."
 In between the lines of the vague reaction of the council's secretary, we can read that the request concerned the creation of new melodies for each psalm.
 For there were 34, with an equal number of new patterns, which Beza adds to the 49 of Marot.
-The new collection is publishing by Jean Crispin in the fall of 1551 with as title PSEAUMES OCTANTE TROIS (eighty-three Psalms).
+The new collection is published by Jean Crispin in the fall of 1551 with as title PSEAUMES OCTANTE TROIS (eighty-three Psalms).
 The expansion of the repertoire, divided over 25 weeks (instead of 17) renders the previous collections useless.

 With the (only silent) agreement of the Council and the blessing of the ministers (?)
 Bourgeois uses the opportunity to correct printing errors and to change certain melodic phrases so that they are easier to sing and to prevent the congregation from doing it incorrectly.
 He brings more unity in the music notation by keeping only two note values with their corresponding rests and further makes slight improvements in the layout.
 Finally he cannot resist the temptation to replace some of the melodies to which Marot's psalms are set with new ones of his own design.
 As soon as the 83 came off the press, the Council's attention was drawn to the changes.
 That was made easier because Bourgeois himself gives a detailed account of the melody changes in his "Warning" [the French word A[d]vertissement is neutral in this context, so “Preface”] which he signed and had added to the end of the Psalter without consulting the civil authorities.
 This explains the 24 hour prison sentence given to him by the Council and the upbraiding of Calvin by the Council, when Calvin interceded on Bourgeois' behalf.
 That the work of Bourgeois - revisions, improvements and new compositions - was done with the permission of Calvin and his colleagues may be concluded from the absence of any notices in the Church register, but mostly from the inclusion of Bourgeois' changes in the following editions.
 We find them again unchanged in the Psalter of 1562 [and in all psalters in between].
 The Council was irritated by the changes made in the melodies that-accompanied Marot's psalms; they, however, had no criticism on the new melodies that he had written for Beza's psalms.
 It was neither surprising nor offensive to the Council that their precentor in his composition was inspired by "some hymns which we formerly misused, this should not disturb them as the sounding of the bells and other such things, which were formerly used incorrectly but now correctly."
 Indeed, melodies from the Roman repertoire can be found back in the psalms 17, 20, 31, 39, 121, 124 and 129.
 Further knowledge of Gregorian chant perhaps will give us the opportunity to enlarge that number.
 [NB: the first to really highlight this influence, E. Haein (1926), is still the most balanced in his assessment: He suggested only a few complete borrowings of a hymn (timbres singuliers, f.i. ps.
 80 - Victimae paschali laudes) and many examples of 'timbres reminescents' (melodic patterns) which automatically occur when one composes 'modal' melodies... see also below.]